quantumgardener/qg.blog/content/notes/The Ontology of the Human Observer.md

 *The Ontology of the Human Observer* is a relatively new discipline which is firmly and rigorously grounded.
 It was founded by [[Fernando Flores]] based on his observations and after meeting with [[Humberto Maturana]].
 The discipline was extended primarily into the domains of emotion and body by [[Julio Olalla]] and [[Rafael Echeverria]].
 The term [[The Ontology of the Human Observer]] was coined by [[Alan Sieler]].

 > [!map]
-> For a structured list of the ontology's main concepts, see [[Quartz/maps/Map of The Ontology of the Human Observer]].
+> For a structured list of the ontology's main concepts, see [[Map of The Ontology of the Human Observer]].

 [^1]: [[Sieler (2003) -- Coaching to the Human Soul (Volume I)#Chapter 1 - An Ontological Approach to Coaching]]